xinchejian/bouncer/README.md

 The MySQL DB schema create script can be found in `db.sql`.

 ## To-Do
-* Cronjob for membership reminders DONE
+* Cronjob for membership reminders DONE: `checkpaid.php`
+* Need "Access denied" page
+* Cronjob for DB backups